calband/calchart/README-WINDOWS.txt

 bison
 flex
 transfig
-boost
-libboost
 patch
 autoconf

+Get Boost:
+Calchart doesn't like it when boost is in /usr/include, because it screws with the way that we set up mingw64.
+Go to boost.org and get the latest (should be boost 1.48).
+Put it at /cygdrive/c/boost_1_48

-Download 2.9.1 of wxWidgets (I used the svn version by opening cygwin and running the command):
+Download 2.9.2 of wxWidgets (I used the svn version by opening cygwin and running the command):
-$ svn co http://svn.wxwidgets.org/svn/wx/wxWidgets/tags/WX_2_9_1 /cygdrive/c/wxWidgets-2.9.1
+$ svn co http://svn.wxwidgets.org/svn/wx/wxWidgets/tags/WX_2_9_2 /cygdrive/c/wxWidgets-2.9.2

 Make a sub-directory for building wxWidgets:
-$ cd /cygdrive/c/wxWidgets-2.9.1
+$ cd /cygdrive/c/wxWidgets-2.9.2
 $ mkdir build-results
 $ cd build-results